the-ahuja-lab/Gcoupler/README.md

 |  | n_attention_heads | list of int, e.g., [5,10,15,20] |

 ##### Optional
-User can opt for hyperparameter tuning of any selected model, without K-Fold cross-validation (Only for testing diffrent hyperparameter grid range)
+Users can opt for hyperparameter tuning of any selected model without K-Fold cross-validation (Only for testing different hyperparameter grid range)
 ```
 >>> ge.model_hpt(path='pre-set deafult Output folder/',mdl='GCN', params={dictionary}) #dictionary=['parameter name':[parameter grid]]
 ```
-Warning!!
-The above function does not create model for large-scale screening
+**Note:** The above function does not create a model for large-scale screening.

 ##### Output folder
 The output folder will contain the following files at the end of the successful execution of Generator module